 The CRISTA Camps Gap Year program exists to develop the next generation of Christ-centered leaders through transformational experiences, vocational discovery and discernment of calling.

-Submit your application for the 2019-2020 Gap year by August 1st!
-Late applicants will be considered if spots are available.
+Submit your application for the 2020-2021 Gap year by August 1st!
+We have 15 openings for GAP students; late applicants will be considered if spots are available.

 This 9-month work/study program is highly experiential and challenges recent high school graduates to own and apply their faith, while furthering their education and gaining workplace skills.
 We accomplish this through our four program distinctives: discipleship, hands-on learning, vocational training, and adventure.